drbean/edit/jeffreykuo/send_editing_Final_send.md

 **4. Conclusion**

-Surface images of scallops and cusps captured from the 14 clusters workpieces caused by the different jerk affect in 5-axis synchronization machining have been studied.
-Image processing technology and machine learning are used to evaluate the manufacturing performance (roughness and machining time).
+Surface images of scallops and cusps observed on 14 workpieces caused by different jerk settings in 5-axis synchronization machining have been captured and studied.
+Image processing technology and machine learning are used to evaluate manufacturing performance (roughness and machining time).

-An integrated system constituted with virtual machine tool module, image processing module and roughness prediction module has been developed.
+An integrated system, constituting a virtual machine tool module, image processing module and roughness prediction module, has been developed.
-This system has been demonstrated good pre-assessment and quality inspection ability.
-It can provide users with the best choice of parameter adjustment, processing time estimation and to estimate the quality of the surface before real machining.
-It also can provide users to consider the balance requirements between the processing time and the need for surface quality in the industry application.
+This system has demonstrated good pre-assessment and quality inspection ability.
+It gives users the ability to choose the best parameter settings, and to estimate processing time and the quality of the surface before real machining.
+It also can help users balance the requirement for fast processing times and the need for surface quality in industrial applications.

 #